 Looking for easy homemade dinner ideas as an alternative to eating out?
 Here you go!

 We've never eaten out all that often, however over the last few months I've noticed it feeling more and more difficult to enjoy a meal out at a restaurant.
-Honestly, these menu plans are so good, that there aren't many restaurants that can beat my own home-cooked food, but every once in awhile we do love to splurge!
+Honestly, these menu plans are so good, that there aren't many restaurants that can beat my own home-cooked food, but every once in a while we do love to splurge!

 We usually choose a fast casual option (think Chick-Fil-A or Jason's Deli), but lately it seems harder and harder to find a yummy meal on the go.
 In fact, in the last five days we've attempted to eat out three times, and every single one of them has ended in us turning around and heading back home.

-Sunday we met family at a sit-down restaurant for a meal, and the wait to be seated was over 45 minutes.
+A few Sundays ago we met family at a sit-down restaurant for a meal, and the wait to be seated was over 45 minutes.
 (There were plenty of tables, just no servers to be found.)
 Last night my husband and daughter planned to drive-thru at one of their favorite chicken restaurants (um, it wasn't Chick-Fil-A!), and the drive-thru lane wrapped around the building so they came home for pb&j.
 And this morning when I was going to splurge on a Starbucks (I had a gift card!), I drove into the drive-thru late only to see a sign that said they were closed for the day (I'm assuming due to lack of help.
 Whew!)

 While my primary reason for eating at home has been to eat healthier food for way less moo-lah, it now almost feels now like eating at a restaurant simply isn't worth the effort.
 (I hate that, because I love to support local restaurants when we're able by eating out, but I know it's got to be so hard to be in the restaurant industry today!)